-Week 20 for the 2017 Edublogs Club prompts us to choose our own topic, and I want to discuss with you an “invisible disability” that is all too prevalent today.
+Sometimes it’s important to talk about issues larger than our collection and lessons, so I need to discuss with you an “invisible disability” that is all too prevalent today.
 That disability is called Multiple Chemical Sensitivity.

 Lest you think I’m referring to some extreme hypochondriac’s wild fantasy, let me assure you that MCS is hardly a rare condition.
 More than 10 million Americans suffer from multiple chemical sensitivity.
 That’s greater than the population of 41 individual U.S. states!